Get follow-along PBIX example

-At every comparison we'll look at strengths and weaknesses of both tools.
+At every comparison, we'll look at the strengths and weaknesses of both tools.

 Note: This Tableau vs Power BI comparison analysis is based on our 1-hour webinar on the same topic.
 If you prefer to watch the video, scroll to the bottom of this tutorial, enter your details and we'll send you the webinar recording and all PBIX examples to go along with it.

 Before we get to the nitty-gritty of features and head to head comparisons, let's take a step back and look at the market.
 In the most recent (February 2021) Magic Quadrant for Analytics and Business Intelligence by Gartner, Power BI extended its lead over competitors.
 Power BI and Tableau have both been leaders for quite some time.
 However, Microsoft has been consistently improving its completeness of vision and the ability to execute.